How to become a receptionist

 Work

-You could begin as an admin assistant in an organisation, for example by doing temporary work, then apply for a permanent job as a receptionist when a vacancy becomes available.
+You could begin as an admin assistant in an organisation, for instance by doing temporary work, then apply for a permanent job as a receptionist when a vacancy becomes available.

-In a hotel, you could start in housekeeping or admin and do further training on the job.
+In a hotel, you could start in housekeeping and take further training on the job.

 Direct Application

-You may not need any formal qualifications to apply directly for work as a receptionist.
+You may be able to apply directly for receptionist jobs.
 It will help to have good admin and customer service skills.

-Some employers will prefer you to have a good general education, with GCSEs and IT skills to work with computerised booking or payment systems.
+Some employers will prefer you to have GCSEs and IT skills to work with computerised booking or payment systems.

 More Information